 Short Long option Description cyclelimit cycles Set a limit on the number of system cycles for a simulation in non-GUI mode.
-Use thenogui option to enable this option. debug-isim isim_system Start isim_system and connect Model Debugger remote to the simulation. debug-sysc systemc Start systemc Simulation and connect Model Debugger remote to the simulation. -T timelimit time Set a time limit for a simulation in non-GUI mode.
+Use thenogui option to enable this option. debug-isim isim_system Start isim_system and connect Model Debugger to the simulation. debug-sysc systemc Start systemc simulation and connect Model Debugger to the simulation. -T timelimit time Set a time limit for a simulation in non-GUI mode.
 Use thenogui option to enable this option. -a application filename Load the application file filename .
 To target cores in cluster systems, prefix the name with the path to the instance.
-For example, foo.bar.core=dhrystone.axf. -C parameter parameter Set one model parameter.
+For example, foo.bar.core=dhrystone.axf.
+For the application file to be displayed in the Model Debugger Select Targets dialog, you must also specify the remote CADI simulation.
+See the -c option. -C parameter parameter Set one model parameter.
 Specify it as a path naming the instance and the parameter name using dot separators.
 For example, foo.bar.inst.parameter=1000.
-To set multiple parameters, useconfig-file. -с connect simulation_id Connect to a remote CADI simulation. simulation_id specifies the simulation to connect tolist-connections displays the list of available connections. -Е enable-verbose msgClass Use verbose messages if displaying message text for message classes msgClass .
-Without an argument, this option lists all classes. -e env-connect Connect to remote CADI simulation using the following environment variables: CADI_CLIENTPORT_TCP - port number CADI_INSTANCEID - component instance name CADI_APPLICATIONFILENAME - application file name -F stdout-to-file FILE Print all application output to FILE instead of the StdIO pane in the Output Window. -f config-file filename Use model parameters from the configuration file filename. -h help Print the available options and exit. -i instance Specify the instance. -L cadi-log Log all CADI calls into an XML logfile CADILog-nnnn.xml, where nnnn is a set of four digits.
-The logfile is created in the same directory as the model. list-connections List possible connections to remote CADI simulations on the local machine and exit afterwards.
-Each simulation is given a unique simulation ID.
+To set multiple parameters, useconfig-file. -c connect simulation_id Connect to a remote CADI simulation. simulation_id specifies the simulation to connect tolist-connections displays the list of available connections. -E enable-verbose msgClass Use verbose messages if displaying message text for message classes msgClass .
+Without an argument, this option lists all classes. -e env-connect Connect to remote CADI simulation using the following environment variables: CADI_CLIENTPORT_TCP - port number CADI_INSTANCEID - component instance name CADI_APPLICATIONFILENAME - application file name -F stdout-to-file FILE Print all application output to FILE instead of the StdIO pane in the Output Window. -f config-file filename Use model parameters from the configuration file filename .